Gabemmanuel0809/Syntax-Practice/README.md

 14.)
 Waitlist.go - Demonstrates a basic waitlist system using struct and interface</br>
 15.)
 Agechekr.go - Demonstrates the basic usage of basic error handling with data type conversion</br>
 16.)
 SImpleConcurrentTask.go - Demonstrates the basics of using channels and goroutines</br>
+17.)
+Inspector.go - Demonstrates the usage of Reflect alongside with goroutine and channel</br>